mattldawson/dts/docs/admin/deployment.md

    `Edit` to update its configuration.
 3. If needed, navigate to the `Volumes` section and edit the CFS directory for the volume mounted at `/data`.
-Usually, this is set to `/global/cfs/cdirs/kbase/dts/`, so you don't need to edit this unless you want to place your mapping data store file in a different directory.
+Usually, this is set to `/global/cfs/cdirs/kbase/dts/`, so you usually don't need to edit this.
 4. Edit the Docker image for the deployment, changing the tag after the colon to match the tag of the Docker image pushed by `deploy-to-spin.sh` above.
 5. Make sure that the Scaling/Upgrade Policy is set to `Rolling: stop old pods, then start new`.